parakalan/parakalan.github.io/_posts/2025-07-25-blue-pot-problem.md

 ### What Worries the Vishishtadvaitis

-There are actually two deep anxieties driving the Visishtadvaita position:
+There are actually two deep anxieties driving the Vishishtadvaita position:

 First, the kalyanaguna problem: For Sri Vaishnavas, **each divine quality deserves individual reverence**.
-When you meditate on God's karuna (compassion), that's genuinely different from meditating on His saundarya (beauty) or satya (truth).
+When you meditate on God's karuna (compassion), that's a genuinely different experience from meditating on His saundarya (beauty) or satya (truth).
 Each kalyanaguna is a distinct object of devotional focus worthy of separate contemplation.

 If God's qualities are intrinsic and non-composite (Madhva position), then all divine perfections coalesce into one undifferentiated divine nature.
 You lose the ability to give each kalyanaguna the individual respect it deserves.
 This isn't just philosophical—it undermines the Alvar devotional tradition where different hymns focus on different divine qualities.